The 2015 Call for Proposals is now open: Call for Proposals (613 KB)

-The Bench-to-Bedside (B2B) Program funds research teams seeking to translate basic scientific findings into therapeutic interventions for patients and to increase understanding of important disease processes.
+The Bench-to-Bedside (BtB) Program funds research teams seeking to translate basic scientific findings into therapeutic interventions for patients and to increase understanding of important disease processes.

-The B2B Program accomplishes this mission by addressing barriers, such as the traditional silos between basic and clinical researchers in biomedical research, which can hinder progress toward finding new therapeutics for patients in need.
-B2B teams involve basic and clinical researchers, often from different NIH Institutes and Centers.
-In 2006, the B2B program's charge was expanded to unite the efforts of intramural and extramural NIH researchers.
+The BtB Program accomplishes this mission by addressing barriers, such as the traditional silos between basic and clinical researchers in biomedical research, which can hinder progress toward finding new therapeutics for patients in need.
+BtB teams involve basic and clinical researchers, often from different NIH Institutes and Centers.
+In 2006, the BtB program's charge was expanded to unite the efforts of intramural and extramural NIH researchers.
 Intramural science refers to research that takes place on an NIH campus under the auspices of federal employees, while extramural research is funded by NIH and conducted by investigators and institutions outside of NIH.

-Through the end of the 2013 program cycle, about 700 principal and associate investigators have collaborated on 219 funded projects with approximately $50M distributed in total bench-to-bedside funding.
-The introduction of extramural collaborations in 2006 has resulted in partnerships at 79 institutions, 30 of which are Clinical and Translational Science Award sites.
+To date, approximately 800 principal and associate investigators have collaborated on 228 funded projects with approximately $53million distributed in total Bench-to-Bedside funding.
+The introduction of extramural collaborations in 2006 has resulted in 147 partnerships at 90 institutions.
+Ninety-seven percent of of BtB awards spanning the three most recent review cycles have involved extramural partners.

 Bench to Bedside Report (1.9 MB)